dmonopoly/static-site/README.md

+TODO:
+-design layout of site (simple)
+-should be quick!

 A site about me.
 I should probably have gotten this going a while ago.

 Something I'll probably work on during break.